-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 1.1f-Encourage the incorporation of site planning and other design techniques that promote solar and wind efficiency in the construction of new homes and non-residential development and the use of new and emerging technologies that lead to increased energy conservation (e.g., maximizes solar exposure to capture energy and speed snow melt during winter months). <input checked="" type="radio"/> Building, Engineering, Planning Carson City maintains current codes, includes the latest State-adopted energy efficiency codes.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS Efficiency and Design) program.
+1.1f-Encourage the incorporation of site planning and other design techniques that promote solar and wind efficiency in the construction of new homes and non-residential development and the use of new and emerging technologies that lead to increased energy conservation (e.g., maximizes solar exposure to capture energy and speed snow melt during winter months). <input checked="" type="radio"/> Building, Engineering, Planning Carson City maintains current codes, includes the latest State-adopted energy efficiency codes.
 1.2a-Use levels of priority established by the Master Plan to help guide the future allocation of staffing and other resources devoted to infill and redevelopment objectives. <input checked="" type="radio"/> Public Works, Planning, Business Development Reviewed with Annual Budget.
 1.2b-Review the boundaries of the City's redevelopment areas periodically and adjust them as appropriate to support redevelopment objectives. <input checked="" type="radio"/> Business Development Redevelopment boundaries were amended in 2007 to support redevelopment objectives.
 1.2c-Ensure that improvements identified in the City's Transportation, Water, and Wastewater Master Plans are consistent with and supportive of the City's infill and redevelopment objectives. <input checked="" type="radio"/> Public Works Capital Improvements Plans are updated annually.
-Water master plan updated in 2015.
-Next plan expected in 2020.
+Water master plan updated in 2015, with the next update expected in 2020.
 Comprehensive Wastewater plan for collection system updated in 2017.
 Treatment and reuse master plans scheduled for 2018-2020.
+The 2050 Regional Transportation Plan to be developed in 2020/21.
 1.3a-Continue to coordinate with the BLM to ensure that its Urban Interface Plan is consistent with the Land Use Map. <input checked="" type="radio"/> Planning The Federal Lands Bill (OPLMA of 2009) land transfers to the City for open space, parks, and economic development was completed in 2015.
-2018/2019: City staff is actively working with BLM on the remaining land disposal provisions and technical corrections desired by the City in the Legislation.
-1.3b-Continue to coordinate with State and Federal Agencies on the Federal Lands Bill and monitor future land transfer opportunities, particularly within the urbanized area of the City. <input checked="" type="radio"/> Planning, Parks & Recreation The Federal Lands Bill (OPLMA of 2009) land transfers to the City for open space, parks, and economic development was completed in 2015.
-2018/2019: City staff is actively working with BLM on the remaining land disposal provisions and technical
+2020: City staff continues to actively work with BLM on the remaining land disposal provisions and technical corrections desired by the City in the Legislation.
+1.3b-Continue to coordinate with State and Federal Agencies on the Federal Lands Bill and monitor future land transfer opportunities, particularly within the urbanized area <input checked="" type="radio"/> Planning, Parks & Recreation The Federal Lands Bill (OPLMA of 2009) land transfers to the City for open space, parks, and economic development was completed in 2015.